Refugee vs economic migrant: Are EU policies changing?

 Are European migration policies being driven by efforts to quickly classify new arrivals as either migrants or refugees?

-In late January, European Commissioner for Home Affairs and Migration Dimitris Avramopoulos acknowledged that the European Union’s had, until then, “not delivered the expected results”.
+In late January, European Commissioner for Home Affairs and Migration Dimitris Avramopoulos acknowledged that the European Union’s efforts to manage migration had, until then, “not delivered the expected results”.
 One million refugees, asylum seekers and migrants had crossed into Europe the previous year.
 More than 3,700 people had died attempting to do so.

 “Europe will provide protection for those who need it,” Avramopoulos proposed, with a note of caution.
 “But those who have no right to be here have to be returned.”

 The European Commissioner was drawing on a debate that has dominated discussions of the so-called migration crisis since last year – how to distinguish between refugees and economic migrants.
 Some have called the distinction necessary at a time of unprecedented human movement.
 Others say it dehumanises one group in favour of the other, making “migrant” a dirty word.

 European countries appear to be designing policy around this loaded distinction.
 Economic migrants or rejected asylum seekers face increasingly harsh measures, while the public’s mood towards them becomes ever more charged.

 Sweden has a history of accepting refugees and asylum seekers from around the world since 1975.
 In some areas of Gothenburg, the country’s second city, refugees from Lebanon’s civil war, which ended in 1990, live alongside Iraqis and Syrians who have recently arrived.

 But in the face of unprecedented migration, the government has gradually rolled back its welcoming policy in favour of border checks and expanded police programmes.

 In late January, Swedish Interior Minister Anders Ygeman announced plans to charter aircraft to deport between 60,000 and 80,000 rejected asylum seekers (out of the total 163,000 who applied) from last year.